elvinos/InterimReport/LatestBuild/sectionbuild.md

     * Thresholds are adjusted accordingly
     * Both active and passive work , but peak reduction is much more consistent for active
     * Where the real-time active control strategy achieved percentage reduction of up to 8.64%, with accuracy of 70.52% or percentage difference of 29.48% away from the ideal reduction and has percentage performance of 77.08% in achieving the peak demand reduction.

-## Peak Shaving Systems - Modelling Techniques

-* \cite{Leadbetter2012685} This reference looks at using using a generic battery technology with an investor and controller